2018 Copa do Nordeste

 The 2018 Copa do Nordeste was the 15th edition of the main football tournament featuring teams from the Brazilian Northeast Region.
 The competition featured 20 clubs, with Bahia and Pernambuco having three seeds each, and Ceará, Rio Grande do Norte, Sergipe, Alagoas, Paraíba, Maranhão and Piauí with two seeds each.

 Sampaio Corrêa defeated the defending champions Bahia 1–0 on aggregate to win their first Copa do Nordeste title.
 As champions, Sampaio Corrêa qualified for the Round of 16 of the 2019 Copa do Brasil.

 Format changes

-In 2018 season there was a qualifying stage.
+In the 2018 season there was a qualifying stage.
 In the qualifying stage, a total of 8 teams competed in a single-elimination tournament where the four winners advanced to the group stage.
 The group stage had only 4 groups.
-12 teams gained direct entries into the group stage while the other four berths were decided by the qualifying stage.
+12 teams gained direct entries into the group stage while the other four berths were decided through the qualifying stage.

 Teams

 The entry stage was determined as follows: